Adaptive estimating function inference for non-stationary determinantal point processes: Discussion

 In this paper we provide a very general asymptotic framework for estimating function inference for spatial point processses with known joint intensities.
 Specific asymptotic results are obtained for determinantal point processes.

-The performance of second order estimating functions depends strongly on a tuning parameter that controls which pairs of points are used in the estimation.
-Our adaptive choice of this tuning parameter is intuitively appealing, easy to implement and performs well in the simulation studies considered.
+The performance of second order estimating functions depends strongly on a tuning parameter $R$ that controls which pairs of points are used in the estimation.
+Although not statistically optimal, our adaptive procedure for selecting this tuning parameter is intuitively appealing and easy to implement.
+The method depends on a new tuning parameter $\epsilon$ for which it is easier to identify reasonable values than for the original tuning parameter $R$.
+The resulting estimation procedure is computationally tractable and performs well in terms of mean squared error in the simulation studies considered.
 It moreover seamlessly integrates with the asymptotic results where the use of the adaptive method poses no extra theoretical difficulties.

 Though we focus in this paper on determinantal point processes, the adaptive method is applicable for any spatial point process with known pair correlation function.
 As an example we provide in Section~\ref{supp-sec:thomas} of the supplementary material a simulation study in case of a cluster process.